GodblessUrassa/Bellabeat-Customer_Behaviour_R/README.md

 * Customers Covering long distances tend to burn more calories
 * Customers who have large weight tend to spend more time sitting/lying while engaging in activities

+## Conclusion
+* The analysis shows that customers who have this smart-devices don't use them to solve their intended problems.
+Maybe the devices are fulfilling customers desires

 ## Recommendations
-* The marketing team in bellabeat should come up with a campaign and tell customers the effects of being inactive
+* The marketing team in bellabeat should do market research to know what features smart-devices should have to fulfill customers desire
-* In monitoring their body weight they should use bellabeat products
+* A further analysis should be done to know what was the cause for customers to not engage with the devices